adq8z9/le_accounting_nip/NUD fan.md

 In doubt and for everything not covered here one should refer to the other nostr-protocol specifications and the main-NIPs.

-The underlying data-protocol for the (financial) accounting data is 'Nostr-agnostic' and specified in the 'fan01'ff.-Propoposals.
-They are the "wrapped"/"implemented" in Nostr-events.

 ### Basic flow

 An entity wants to do accounting work.
 It creates an accounting ledger / journal event (kind 37701) for the specific accounting work.
 The ledger / journal event specifies the context for the specific accounting work to be done.